MooersLab/diary2022inLaTeX/README.md

 Writing in LaTeX has some limitations:

-- I found that computer RAM limited by document to one year.
+- I found that computer RAM is limited by the document to one year.
 - RAM also limits the number of lists and indices that can be used.
 - Debugging can sometimes involve commenting out chapters in the 0AAAContent document to isolate the error.